 In response to Ordering Paragraph No. 5 of the Commission's 2016 Order, Company witness Bates provided information on consumer education and awareness initiatives conducted by the Company's Energy Conservation (EC) department during the test period.
 He explained that most of the Company's communication and outreach activities are tied directly to specific DSM/EE programs, so actual costs for general education and awareness are limited.
-Witness Bates stated that the EC department relies heavily on online tools for general education, that its web pages received around 89,000 visits in the test period, and that the web pages for the implementation contractor, Honeywell, also received over 99,000 visits.
+The EC department relies heavily on online tools for general education; their web pages received around 89,000 visits in the test period, and the web pages for the implementation contractor, Honeywell, also received over 99,000 visits.
 Witness Bates stated that the Company is continually growing social media presence, gaining over 74,000 and 58,000 followers on Facebook and Twitter, respectively.